Intellectual Property 101: What it is and How to Avoid a Lawsuit

 - Stuff you write, make or produce

-Having intellectual property protection is important, as it stops other people from stealing or copying any of the above.
+Intellectual property protection is important, as it stops others from stealing or copying the above.

 Types of Intellectual Property